Gothenburg

-Gothenburg is served by Göteborg Landvetter Airport 25 km southeast of the city center.
-The smaller Göteborg City Airport, 15 km from the city center, was closed to regular airline traffic in 2015.
+Gothenburg is served by Göteborg Landvetter Airport 25 km southeast of the city centre.
+The smaller Göteborg City Airport, 15 km from the city centre, was closed to regular airline traffic in 2015.
 The city hosts the Gothia Cup, the world's largest youth football tournament, and the Göteborg Basketball Festival, Europe's largest youth basketball tournament, alongside some of the largest annual events in Scandinavia.
-The Gothenburg Film Festival, held in January since 1979, is the leading Scandinavian film festival, with over 155,000 visitors each year.
+The Gothenburg Film Festival, held in January since 1979, is the leading Scandinavian film festival and attracts over 155,000 visitors each year.
 In summer, a wide variety of music festivals are held in the city, including the popular Way Out West Festival.

-During 2020, Gothenburg's population increased by 3,775 inhabitants.

 Name

 The city was named Göteborg in the city's charter in 1621 and simultaneously given the German and English name Gothenburg.
 The Swedish name was given after the Göta älv, called Göta River in English, and other cities ending in -borg.
+The city's name is often abbreviated to Gbg.

 Both the Swedish and German/English names were in use before 1621 and had already been used for the previous city founded in 1604 that burned down in 1611.
 Gothenburg is one of few Swedish cities to still have an official and widely used exonym.

 The city council of 1641 consisted of four Swedish, three Dutch, three German, and two Scottish members.
 In Dutch, Scots, English, and German, all languages with a long history in this trade and maritime-oriented city, the name Gothenburg is or was (in the case of German) used for the city.

 Variations of the official German/English name Gothenburg in the city's 1621 charter existed or exist in many languages.
 The French form of the city name is Gothembourg, but in French texts, the Swedish name Göteborg is more frequent.

-In addition, the traditional forms ("Gothenburg" in English, or Gotemburgo in Spanish and Portuguese) are sometimes replaced with the use of the Swedish Göteborg, for example by The Göteborg Opera and the Göteborg Ballet.
+In 2003, the city decided to promote the name Göteborg in international contexts, a decision which was reversed six years later.
+However, the traditional forms ("Gothenburg" in English, or Gotemburgo in Spanish and Portuguese) are sometimes replaced with the use of the Swedish Göteborg, for example by The Göteborg Opera and the Göteborg Ballet.
 However, Göteborgs universitet, previously designated as the Göteborg University in English, changed its name to the University of Gothenburg in 2008.
 The Gothenburg municipality has also reverted to the use of the English name in international contexts.

-In 2009, the city council launched a new logotype for Gothenburg.
+In 2009, Göteborg & Co, the municipal destination management organisation of Gothenburg launched a new promotional logo for Gothenburg spelled "Go:teborg".
 Since the name "Göteborg" contains the Swedish letter "ö", they planned to make the name more "international" and "up to date" by turning the "ö" sideways.
-As of 2015, the name is spelled "Go:teborg" on a large number of signs in the city.
+As of 2015, the name was spelled "Go:teborg" on logos on various signs around the city.
+In March 2021, the city removed the "Go:teborg" branding from its English communications and switched back to using the logo with "Gothenburg".